 There’s no magical solution to a heavy workload.
 You will simply work hard, try to be fast, and you won’t let the pressure to get into your head–because that would not help anyone in the restaurant.

 Tell them that you know about low times and peak times that restaurants experience.
-You are ready to maximize your efforts during the peak hours, doing whatever you can to make a good pizza and to make it quick.
+You are ready to maximize your efforts during the peak hours, doing whatever you can to make a good pizza and to make it quick, working in this fast-paced environment.
 Later on, when the restaurant is empty (or almost empty), you’ll have time for a rest, toilet break, and whatever.